 Proving that you entered the United States lawfully is critical if you want to apply for a green card while inside the country.
 In most cases, the I-94 travel record is the way to prove your legal entry.
 If you can't find your I-94 record, you may be able to search for it on CBP's website or obtain it by filing Form I-102 or a FOIA request.
 If none of those options work, you can also try proving lawful entry through affidavits and other evidence such as plane tickets.

-If you need to apply for a family-based green card and you have your I-94 record, you may be able to get free help from ImmigrationHelp.org, a legal aid nonprofit.
+If you need to apply for a family-based green card and you have your I-94 record, you may be able to use our free filing tool.
 If you can't locate your I-94, you should consider having a good immigration attorney represent you.